RemiFELIN/RDFMining/README.md

                                           codon (default: 2147483647)
  -mxw (--max-wrapp) MAX_WRAPP           : use as this value as the max number
-                                          of wrapping (default: 1) -pc (--prob-cross) PROB_CROSSOVER      : use as this value as the probability of crossover operation (default: 0.8) -pm (--prob-mut) PROB_MUTATION         : use as this value as the probability
+                                          of wrapping (default: 1) -p (--prefixes) PREFIXES               : use this file as the prefixes to be used in SPARQL queries -pc (--prob-cross) PROB_CROSSOVER      : use as this value as the probability of crossover operation (default: 0.8) -pm (--prob-mut) PROB_MUTATION         : use as this value as the probability